-Visit of wine castles
+Visit wine castles

 Your stay in Bordeaux would not be complete without a visit to the region's wine estates!
 Renowned all over the world for the quality of its vines, the Bordeaux region is full of castles and vineyards that can be visited!
-Enjoy a total immersion of the world of wine producers!
+Enjoy a total immersion in the world of wine producers!
 You will be able to discover magnificent properties of remarkable architecture and taste the wines from their vineyards in an idyllic setting.
 This is the case of the Saint-Emilion vineyard, which has been listed as a UNESCO World Heritage Site for 20 years.

 The Wine Museum / La Cité du Vin

 How to get to Bordeaux without visiting La Cité du Vin?
 If you do not have the opportunity to visit the region's castles, a visit to the city of wine is a must.
-Built in 2014, La Cité du Vin is a unique museum!
+Built-in 2014, La Cité du Vin is a unique museum!
 Indeed, it is both a museum and a place for exhibitions, shows, film screenings, and academic seminars on the theme of wine.
 This unique place with its evocative architecture immerses its visitors in an adventure that stimulates each of their senses, for their greatest pleasure.

 One can discover wine from every angle!
 You will learn and, above all, taste the best wines produced in the Bordeaux region.
 In short, an experience that you cannot miss.

 Cruise and Tastings

 Between land and river, embark on a pleasant river trip in the heart of the city!
 You will have the pleasure of tasting the good wines of Bordeaux and its region.
 You will be accompanied by a professional who will give you his precious advice!